jaysolanki46/Dementia/README.md

 Dementia is not a specific disease.
 It is a general term that covers a set of related symptoms associated with a decline in memory, thinking, understanding, and judgment.

 ## 🎙 Introduction
-This web tool ask some quick questions to patient and then analyst the user's choices and provide the result whether patient has Dementia or not.
+This web tool asks some quick questions to the patient and then analyst the user's choices and provide the result whether the patient has Dementia or not.

 ## 📑 Features
 - Very friendly and easy in use user interface